Lunch and Learn

 The Child and Youth Care Association of Alberta is dedicated to nurturing the professional development of our Child and Youth Care Counsellors.

-We are delighted to present our Lunch and Learn program for May, June and July!
+We are delighted to present our Lunch and Learn program for Winter 2025 season!

 group of people sitting on bench near trees duting daytime